 Cool, cut in half, then scoop out and discard the seeds.
 Next, scoop out the flesh into a medium bowl and discard the skin.
 You’ll only need half of the squash so you can eat the rest separately.

-Add the egg and salt and mix them in, then add the flour, mixing it in 1/2 cup at a time.
-It will come together into a nice dense dough ball.
-Knead it a few times to make sure it’s soft and uniformly mixed (no chunks of flour or squash).
+Add the olive oil and salt and mix them in, then add the gram and tapioca flours, mixing in 1/2 cup at a time.
+It will come together into a sticky dough ball.
+Knead it a few times to make sure it’s uniformly mixed (no chunks of flour or squash).
 If the dough really sticks to your fingers, add a little bit more flour, but not too much.

-2. Make the sauce: Heat the olive oil in a large pan over medium-high heat, then add the garlic and sage (oregano works nicely here too).
-Cook for 2-3 minutes until golden but not too brown, then add the turkey chunks (if using) and crushed tomatoes.
+Make the sauce: Heat the olive oil in a large pan over medium-high heat, then add the garlic and sage (oregano works nicely here too).
+Cook for 2-3 minutes until golden but not too brown, then add the crushed tomatoes.

-Turn the heat down to let the sauce bubble and simmer while the gnocchi cook, then add the peas near the end of the gnocchi cooking time so they defrost in the sauce.
+Turn the heat down to let the sauce bubble and simmer while the gnocchi cook, then taste for salt and pepper and adjust as needed.

 Once they’re cooked through, drain the water, toss the gnocchi with the sauce, and serve up yummy plates.
-Top with pecorino romano cheese and freshly ground pepper if you like.
+Top with vegan parmesan and freshly ground pepper if you like.